liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

 Preconditioning (linear system solution)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If one of the Krylov iterative linear solvers SPGMR, SPBCG, or SPTFQMR is selected, and preconditioning is used, then the user must provide a function of type :c:func:`ARKSpilsPrecSolveFn()` to solve the linear system :math:`Pz=r`, where :math:`P` may be either a left or right preconditioning matrix.
+If one of the Krylov iterative linear solvers SPGMR, SPBCG, SPTFQMR, or PCG is selected, and preconditioning is used, then the user must provide a function of type :c:func:`ARKSpilsPrecSolveFn()` to solve the linear system :math:`Pz=r`, where :math:`P` may be either a left or right preconditioning matrix.
 Here :math:`P` should approximate (at